DomainDrivenArchitecture/lineagos-fairphone/README.md

 ## Things not working

-But obviosly there are also things not working without google (google-pay  or google-search for example).
+Obviosly there are some apps and services that do not work without google (google-pay or google-search for example).
 We will collect these things here and describe alterantives if possible.

 * [Known Issues](KnownIssues/Summary.md)